devicemagic/forms_api_docs/doc/api/dispatch.md

 Key | Type | Description
 --- | --- | ---
-dispatch_id | integer |  The dispatch ID of the dispatch include_inputs | boolean | Optional.
+:dispatch_id | integer |  The dispatch ID of the dispatch include_inputs | boolean | Optional.
 A flag to include the field data for the dispatch

 **Example JSON response body:**